 - Wing cap oxford

-Slip-ons is a term generally used for the shoes which do not have the moccasin seam going around the forepart of shoe.
+Slip-on is a term generally used for shoes that do not have the moccasin seam going around the forepart of the shoe.

 The closed shoe with strap and buckle fastening.